cycentum/Human-like-Modulation-Sensitivity-through-Natural-Sound-Recognition/results/README.md

 # Results
-You can download the contents from zenodo.
+You can download the contents from the release.